The Archer Center works with faculty, staff and students within the RPI community and provides custom-designed workshops to meet their needs.

 The course is generally geared for groups of between 6-26 participants but can accommodate multiple groups at one time depending upon scheduling and the availability of facilitators.
 The course can be developed for experiences lasting anywhere from 90 minutes to 3 hours depending upon the needs and time constraints of the requesting group.
 Each experience is custom designed to meet the needs of the requester and can be facilitated either outdoors or inside a campus facility.
 Courses can be designed to accommodate all levels of physical ability.

 There is no cost for RPI students, staff or affiliated organizations.
-Student participants will receive a free T-Shirt for participating in the program.

 Scheduling the Course